 Before application

 The University of Stuttgart offers a wide range of high-quality academic programs in engineering, natural sciences, humanities, and social sciences, with courses available in both English and German.
 Students benefit from excellent facilities, cutting-edge research opportunities, and interdisciplinary approaches to learning.
 Beyond academics, Stuttgart is a vibrant city with a rich cultural scene, numerous green spaces, and a dynamic international student community.
-The university provides strong support for exchange students, including the buddy programm, German language courses, and various student activities, making it an ideal place to study and experience life in Germany.
+The university provides strong support for exchange students, including the buddy program, German language courses, and various student activities, making it an ideal place to study and experience life in Germany.

 You must first be nominated by your home university for the exchange program at the University of Stuttgart.
 Once nominated, you will be contacted by the International Office of the University of Stuttgart with further instructions.